pantsbuild/example-workspace-execution/README.md

 1. Ensure you have Bazel and Docker both installed somewhere on the `PATH`.

-2. Run `pants package //:project_image`.
-This will produce a Docker image with the jar file produced by Bazel.
+2. Run `pants run //:project_image`.
+This will produce a Docker image with the jar file produced by Bazel and run the resulting image.

-3. Execute the Docker image: `docker run project_image:latest`.
 You should see the output: `Hello!`

 ## Additional Reading